RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 ## Can I stake with encrypted wallet?

 Yes, but you have to unlock it first.
-It's okay to unlock it "for staking only".
+It's recommended to unlock it "for staking only".

 The console walletpassphrase command does what clicking the lock button